nfnth/nfnth/README.md

 Nomad and Civilian deeds are domain non-specific and are used to extend UR.Land functionality,

-- Create and post artifiacts
+Nomads, Create and post artifiacts

-- Run scenarios
-- "Live" (and vote) withen any domain (Civilian only)
+- Civilians, Run scenarios "Live" (and vote) withen any domain (Civilian only)
+- Tenants, control over content only
+- Owner, control over access and content

 Owner deeds (transferred)